omar-aerospace/omar-aerospace/README.md

 - Aircraft performance calculator

 ## Goals
-My goal is to develop the technical, project, and teamwork experience needed to begin a career as a propulsion engineer or flight test engineer.Hi there 👋
+My goal is to develop the technical, project, and teamwork experience needed to begin a career as a propulsion engineer or flight test engineer.